 As an example of how the policies and exclusions differ between providers, we’ve collated Lost Luggage protection policy details provided on World Mastercard, Visa Infinite (the benefit is also included on select Visa Signature cards), and American Express cards below.

-Mastercard offers Lost Baggage Protection on many of its World and World Elite Mastercard products, including Citi’s popular Citi ThankYou® Premier Card and Citi Prestige® Card.
+Mastercard offers Lost Baggage Protection on many of its World and World Elite Mastercard products.
 Similar to the Visa coverage above, the Mastercard Policy covers up to $3,000 per person per trip (again, $2,000 for New York residents), up to a total of $10,000 for all covered travelers per trip.

-Baggage Insurance is one of the few travel protection perks provided on almost the entire range of business and consumer Amex cards, with cover offered on 40+ cards including low and no annual fee cards like The Amex EveryDay® Preferred Credit Card from American Express and Hilton Honors Card from American Express.
+Baggage Insurance is provided on many business and consumer Amex cards, with the cover offered on 40+ cards including some low- and no-annual-fee cards like the Delta SkyMiles® Gold American Express Card (Rates & Fees).
 To qualify for Baggage Insurance, the entire cost of the fare must be paid for using your Amex card, Membership Rewards Points, or the Amex Pay with Points program, and the terms specifically exclude tickets paid with points from another program or using gift cards or vouchers.
 Amex offers different tiers of Baggage Insurance depending on the card you hold, for example:

 - Up to $1,250 per person for carry-on baggage